aliefamzari/nextcloudBackupScripts/README.md

 6. Auto rollback service in case of failure

 USAGE:
-1. Change settings in the main script to suit your needs and environment
+1. Change variable settings in the main script to suit your needs and environment
 2. Execute the main script

 INSTALLATION: